subhankarde/alexa-toungue-twister-lambda/readme.md

-Kindly run "npm install" to install dependencies
+Kindly run "npm install" to install dependencies.
+This is Alexa Skill for Tongue twister "alexa fun liners"